getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ### Crashing Scenarios <a name="option-3-crashing-scenarios"></a>

-This option doesn't contain the scenarios table because they aren't applicable.
+This option doesn't contain the [crashing scenarios](#crashing-scenarios) table because they aren't applicable.

 ### Pros <a name="option-3-pros"></a>